nirav2000/MemoryMastery/docs/execution-plan.md

 Dependencies below name task IDs only.
 “Previous work,” “foundation,” or another unstated prerequisite is not a dependency.

-## T01 — Secure repository access and rotate the exposed PAT

-**Objective**

-Restore least-privilege repository access and invalidate the exposed personal access token (PAT) before any release work is pushed.

-**Scope**

-- Revoke the exposed PAT at its provider, create a minimally scoped replacement only if automation requires one, and store it in the approved secret manager.
-- Remove the token from remotes, local configuration, workflow text, logs, documentation, and reachable Git history; record an incident timeline without recording the secret.
-- Audit repository collaborators, deploy keys, webhooks, environments, branch protection, and recent authentication activity.
-- Verify protected `main` access with a non-secret-bearing remote URL and document token ownership and expiry.

-**Non-goals**

-- Changing application behavior or learner data.
-- Copying the replacement PAT into a file, command transcript, issue, or pull-request description.
-- Broadening repository or cloud permissions to make setup easier.

-**Dependencies**

-None

-**Acceptance criteria**

-- The provider reports the exposed PAT as revoked.
-- Secret scanning of the working tree and reachable history reports no live PAT value.
-- `git remote -v` contains no embedded credential.
-- A least-privilege identity can fetch and open a pull request, while an unapproved identity cannot push directly to protected `main`.
-- The access register identifies each collaborator, key, webhook, automation owner, granted scope, and review/expiry date.

-**Required tests**

-- Run the repository host’s secret scan against the full reachable history and save the passing result without secret values.
-- Fetch from the credential-free remote and exercise the pull-request path with the replacement identity.
-- Confirm protected-branch rejection of a direct push using a safe test branch/ref procedure.
-- Review provider audit events from the earliest known exposure through revocation for unrecognised use.

-**Likely affected components**

-- Repository-host access settings, secret manager, CI environment secrets, Git remote configuration, branch protection, incident record.

-## T02 — Establish release baselines and reconcile version metadata

-**Objective**

-Create a reproducible “before” record and make all release/version sources agree before structural changes begin.

-**Scope**

-- Record the current commit, working-tree state, deploy target, runtime/tool versions, static-check results, known defects, critical routes, and storage schema/key.
-- Reconcile `VERSION`, `data/version-archive.json`, footer loading, release notes, deployment labels, and tags under the documented semantic-version policy.
-- Capture representative baseline data fixtures without real personal or password data.

-**Non-goals**

-- Fixing baseline defects.
-- Redesigning entry points, navigation, or release automation.
-- Introducing a new storage schema or version service.

-**Dependencies**

-T01

-**Acceptance criteria**

-- A baseline record names one commit and one deployment artifact that can be reproduced from it.
-- `VERSION`, `data/version-archive.json.currentVersion`, the rendered footer, release notes, and release tag resolve to the same semantic version.
-- The release policy classifies the next change as patch, minor, or major with a recorded rationale.
-- Sanitised fixtures cover a new learner and a returning learner with existing `memoryDojo.v1` data.
-- Every known baseline failure is recorded with a reproducible command or route; no failure is silently accepted.

-**Required tests**

-- Run `node scripts/check-version.mjs`.
-- Run the existing static regression suite and record pass/fail output against the baseline commit.
-- Serve the baseline and verify that the footer-displayed version equals `VERSION` with cache disabled.
-- Export and re-import both sanitised fixtures and compare preserved learner records.

-**Likely affected components**

-- `VERSION`, `data/version-archive.json`, release documentation, tags, baseline fixtures and evidence records.

 ## T03 — Consolidate `index.html`, `app.html`, and `404.html`